 Collaborations with his wife, composer Julie Bernstein, (besides their awesome kids) include the Make Way for Noddy series and specials, the Baby Looney Tunes series and Easter special and the opening song for Toonsylvania.
 For Kid Rhino Records, they co-produced a CD of songs inspired by the feature Tweety’s High-Flying Adventure, performing on, and writing music and lyrics for, much of the album.

-Besides his music for the media, Bernstein has received many fine performances of his concert music.
+Besides his music for the media, Bernstein has received recognition for his concert music.
 His oratorio To Speed Them All won second place in The American Prize competition in 2015.
-Also receiving recognition from The American Prize are his song cycle Emeralds: Poems from Medieval Ireland and Hashkiveinu for a cappella chorus.
+Also recognized by The American Prize are his song cycle Emeralds: Poems from Medieval Ireland and Hashkiveinu for a cappella chorus.
+His duet for violins, Suite 16, is a semi-finalist (so far) for the 2017 competition in the chamber music category.
 Snapshots, a commission by the YMF Debut Orchestra and co-written with Julie, was a semi-finalist in The American Prize competition and received Honorable Mention in the IAWM competition.
-His duet for violins, Suite 16, recently received its California premiere.

-As a performer, Steve provided vocals for episodes of Make Way for Noddy, Animaniacs, Pinky and the Brain, Pinky Elmyra and the Brain, Batman Beyond and Histeria!, as well as the features Wakko’s Wish and Baby Looney Tunes: Eggs-straordinary Adventure and the CDs Tweety’s High-Flying Adventure and jazz pianist Liz Kinnon’s Ms. Behavin’.
+As a performer, Steve played piano in the orchestral version of Animaniacs Live!
+He provided vocals for episodes of Make Way for Noddy, Animaniacs, Pinky and the Brain, Pinky Elmyra and the Brain, Batman Beyond and Histeria!, as well as the features Wakko’s Wish and Baby Looney Tunes: Eggs-straordinary Adventure and the CDs Tweety’s High-Flying Adventure and jazz pianist Liz Kinnon’s Ms. Behavin’.
 His enthusiastic but limited acting credits include a cameo in the Wayans Brothers’ Dance Flick and three productions with the Joynt Theater Comedy Improv Troupe.